StevenSermeus/MysqlDockerIntelliJ/readme.md

 ## 6 Connection

-You can connect from anywhere just by going for the localhost (127.0.0.1) and the default port of MySQL 3306 .
+You can connect from anywhere just by going for the localhost (127.0.0.1) and the default port of MySQL 3306 . :fire:

 ## End

-I hope this tutorial helped you !
+I hope this tutorial helped you ! :shipit: